 Andre MillerMedia Coordinator

-Andre grew up in Santa Fe, New Mexico, and recently graduated from Carleton College with a degree in Environmental Studies.
+Andre grew up in Santa Fe, New Mexico, and graduated from Carleton College with a degree in Environmental Studies.
 Prior to joining the CWP team, Andre interned as a Research Associate with the Congressional Research Service in Washington D.C.
 Andre spends his time biking around Denver, cooking, and traveling the Southwest.

 Sara Rose TannenbaumOutreach Associate